Aerion/advent-of-code/2025/postmortem.md

 - Read the examples a second time to make sure to understand what's being asked
 - Add a comment or use intermediate variables for conditions that end up being complex due to variables count

+# Day 4

+## Part 1

+N/A

+## Part 2

+- Spent a bit of time trying to think about a better solution than the one being displayed in the problem statement, but wasn't needed
+- Code is messy (grid, new_grid, duplication of lots of code, is_valid with different types)

+## Conclusions

+N/A